Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper proposes a tuning-free and parallelizable method for the joint estimation of multiple graphical models.
+This paper proposes an adaptive and computationally efficient method for the joint estimation of multiple graphical models.
 Theoretical analysis demonstrates that the proposed method achieves superior estimation accuracy and establishes selection consistency and asymptotic property.
 Both simulation studies and empirical analyses validate the superiority of our method.

-In addition, our proposed joint estimation framework may offer advantages in cutting-edge applications.
-For instance, in the cross-domain recommendation task, each user's behaviors from different domains regarding the same items are usually relevant.
-Joint estimation can effectively identify these similar structures across domains, enabling cross-domain knowledge fusion through multi-graph neural networks \citep{crossdomain21IEEE}.
+Moreover, our joint-learning framework can be well-suited to modern applications.
+For example, in the cross-domain recommendation task, a user’s interactions with the same items across different domains are often correlated.
+Joint estimation can effectively identify these similar structures across domains, enabling cross-domain knowledge fusion through multi-graph neural networks \cite{crossdomain21IEEE}.
 Moreover, our framework shows broader applicability in multiple directed acyclic graphs, multimodal data analysis, and so on.
 We leave them for future exploration.

 \begin{appendix}